litansh/compose-Nginx-Jenkins/README.md

 # compose-Nginx-Jenkins
 docker-compose build Dockerfile Jenkins and Nginx containers

-# Stage 1 - Persistent Data
-From the top level of the cloned repository, create the directories that will be used for managing the data on the host:

-mkdir -p jenkins_home/ logs/nginx/

-# Stage 2 - Create self signed certificates
+# Stage 1 - Create self signed certificate
+Use your own certs and insert them into certs directory or
 Generate your certificates (example using .pem format)

-mkdir -p certs

 cd certs
 openssl req -x509 \